-SUBJECT: FOURTH QUARTER UNAUDITED FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023
+SUBJECT: FOURTH QUARTER UNAUDITED FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31,

-FROM: Tracy Bowman, Director of Finance

-TO: Members of the Board of Retirement

-DATE: March 18, 2024

 The attached financial statements reflect the unaudited financial activity for the year ended December 31, 2023.
 These reports are preliminary and do not reflect the reclassification of certain investments for financial reporting purposes and timing/market differences between investment manager statements and custodian bank statements.
 These, and other potential year-end adjustments that may result from the upcoming year-end audit, will be recorded if it is determined to have a material impact in the final Annual Comprehensive Financial Report (ACFR).
 The ACFR, the official financial statements of OCERS, will be available on our website, www.ocers.org, after the anticipated completion of the audit at the end of June 2024.